edgeworx/docs/content/en/docs/more/maintenance.md

   But you will not be able to push any changes to those applications via Darcy Cloud during the maintenance period.
   {{</info>}}
-- For an _expedited maintenance event_, you will be emailed at least two days in advance.
+- For an _expedited maintenance event_, we aim to email you at least two days in advance.
 We realize that this is not a lot of time to prepare, so we make every effort to avoid expedited maintenance.
 - You will be emailed a reminder the day before the maintenance window.
 - You will be emailed again when the maintenance window opens.